 - Select Add Condition to add a condition line.

-- Choose the operator with which to compose the condition expression from the operator drop-down list.
+- Choose the operator with which to compose the condition from the operator drop-down list.

 - From the value drop-down list, specify the value of how to build the condition.
-You can also type the value manually.
+You can also type the value by yourself.

-Trim(@Field)which transforms the spaces into empty string, then use the formula to replace the field itself on which the condition is based.
+Trim(@Field)that transforms the spaces into empty string, then use the formula to replace the field itself in the condition.

-- Repeat steps 3 to 6 to add more condition lines and define the logic relationship between the condition lines: "And", "Or", "And Not", or "Or Not".
+- Repeat the preceding steps to define more condition lines and specify the logic relationship between the condition lines: "And", "Or", "And Not", or "Or Not".

 - In the Format box, specify the formatting you want to apply to the field values that meet the condition, such as the font face, font size, and font color.
 Select Blinking Text if you want to make the values blink, then in the Duration text box, set how long it takes the values to complete the transition from the foreground color to the transparent color, in seconds.
-The blink settings can work in Designer view mode, in the HTML output of the report, and at runtime.
+The blink settings can work in Designer view mode, in HTML output, and at runtime.

-- Repeat the preceding steps to add more conditions and define the formatting for each condition.
+- Repeat steps 2 to 9 to add more conditions and specify the formatting for each condition.